Jimmmbo/FullOnSec/Domain.md

 ### [Shodan.io](https://shodan.io)
 - Search engine for the internet of things
-> you could, for instance, search for 'iomega' the online NAS device.
+> you could for instance, search for 'iomega' the online NAS device.